rrc-RonenBegelfor/COMP_3018_Assignment2/README.md

 ## Public Documentation

 If you would like to access the public documentation to this project.
-You can do so here <[Public Documentation](https://rrc-ronenbegelfor.github.io/COMP_3018_Assignment2/)>.
+You can do so here [Public Documentation](https://rrc-ronenbegelfor.github.io/COMP_3018_Assignment2/).

 ## Local Documenation